 It is expected that a maximum of one-half of the total hours required for completion of the degree at the University may be transferred from non-bachelor degree granting institutions.
 An exception is made for institutions which have articulation agreements with the University.
 In this case, additional lower division courses which are required for a bachelor's degree from the University may be transferred.
 The dean's office of the appropriate University college should be consulted for specific requirements.

 To be eligible for academic honors, an undergraduate student must have a minimum of a 3.50 GPA, a Master's student must have a minimum of a 3.75 GPA and a Doctoral student must have a minimum of a 3.25 GPA.
 Transfer students with 30 or more FSU credits are eligible for graduation with honors but only the Ferris credits and grades are used to determine honors.
-Honors designations are based on the accumulated average GPA earned during all enrollment periods except for the semester prior to graduation.
-For example, if you are planning on graduating in May, your Spring semester GPA will not be used to determine your eligibility for academic honors.
+Honors for commencement designations are based on the accumulated average GPA earned during all enrollment periods except for the semester prior to graduation.
+For example, if you are planning on attending commencement in May, your Spring semester GPA will not be used for commencemnt purposes.